 In October 2014, the Roundtable convened 60 Jewish Social Justice professionals from 30 organizations from across the country for a two-tracked gathering on: Advanced Community Organizing facilitated by JOIN for Justice and Internal Organizational Structures faciliated by representatives from The Management Center and Bikkurim.
 Attendees were given the opportunity to learn from each other in addition to experts while also leaving with concrete pragmatic professional skills to enhance their practice.
 In December 2015, a similar sized group gathered to learn fundraising skills from Ruth Messinger with American Jewish World Service and Idit Klein with Keshet, as well as from each other.

-2016 and 2017 brought even more development, specifically in the areas of building a strong Executive Board (trained by Joan Garry), racial justice (trained by Yavilah McCoy), and fundraising skills (with Ruth Messinger and Stephanie Rapp).
+2016 and 2017 brought even more trainings and learning, specifically in the areas of building a strong Executive Board (trained by Joan Garry), racial justice (trained by Yavilah McCoy), and fundraising skills (with Ruth Messinger, Idit Klein, and Stephanie Rapp).

 The Jewish Social Justice Roundtable convened over 120 staff of Roundtable organizations at Pearlstone Retreat Center in November 2013 for our first Network Assembly.
 The Network Assembly built relationships across Roundtable organizations, engaged in collective visioning and built skills and capacity of the Jewish social justice field.
 20% of participants led activities, including 18 sessions on topics like: Cultivating Spiritual Sustainability, What Anti-Oppression Organizing and Constituency Organizing Have to Say to Each Other, and Challenges and Opportunities of Coalition Building.